Lauviah0622/resume/src/content/experience/gemini.en.md

 to: '2023-11-23'
 ---

-- NoSQL graph database visualization application development, including graph database visualization and data charting
+- Develop NoSQL graph database visualization application on web, featured by React and Pixi.js
-- Using React with Pixi.js to refactor obsolete applications, meet performance and usability
-- Unit test with Jest, React testing library
-- Develops, maintains components with Storybook to reach collaboration and management ㄔㄛ